janrobas/HostManager/README.md

 # Host Enabler Disabler

-Small app that makes it easy to enable / disable hosts in Windows hosts file.
+A small app that makes it easy to manage hosts in Windows hosts file.
-Useful when debugging stuff locally.
+Useful when debugging web applications locally.